sim4ia/sigir2025/index.md

 Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2025](https://sigir2025.dei.unipd.it/) in Padua, Italy.

 ## Updates
+- 23 June 2025: The list of panelists is now available.
+Welcome, Nicola Ferro, Ian Soboroff, Mohammad Aliannejadi, and Christine Bauer, to our panel discussion.
 - 20 June 2025: The index for Task A has been updated and now covers all documents that were interacted with and could be retrieved via the Core API.
 The download link in the [README.md](https://github.com/sim4ia/sigir2025-shared-task/blob/main/README.md#installation) has already been updated accordingly.
 - 14 June 2025: The **[test data collection is available](https://github.com/sim4ia/sigir2025-shared-task#about-the-data)**!
 We also included more details on the [submission process](https://github.com/sim4ia/sigir2025-shared-task#submission-guideline).
 - 16 May 2025: We released the **[training data and the dockerized simulation environment](https://github.com/sim4ia/sigir2025-shared-task)**!
 Check it out.
 More [information on the micro shared task](#micro-shared-task) is available.